 There are many ways to practice speaking louder.
 Often times, actors will partake in breathing exercises as this strengthens their diaphragm, and allows their voice to project loudly and really fill the theater up.

 In fact, I have an exercise that I use to make my diaphragm stronger.
 This is an exercise you can do right now:

 Take a deep breath.
 Imagine filling your entire stomach.
 Don’t stop breathing in until you feel completely full- Now, hold your breath inside.
 Count to 4 or 5, whichever is more comfortable for you.
 Now you can slowly release.
 As you breathe out, imagine the air is coming directly from your belly button.
 This will put you in the habit of practicing talking from an “expansive area” as voice coaches call it.

-5. Use your quiet voice in new ways to build up its strength
+5. Use your voice in new ways

 When you have some alone time, play around with your voice.
-You may feel a little silly, but these types of exercises are exactly how actors, public speakers, and speech therapists practice making their voice louder, and stronger.
+You may feel a little silly, but these types of exercises are exactly how actors, public speakers, and speech therapists practice making their voices louder, and stronger.

 The next time you have some alone time, sing the ABC’s.
 As you sing, try to increase in volume.
 As you get louder, practice going up and down octaves.
-Don’t be afraid to be silly, you are alone after all!
+Don’t be afraid to be silly, you are alone after all.